Collection trip: Perú, November-December 2007

 Segundo Leiva collecting a new species of Solanaceae in Tingo.

 Curious locals.
-Segundo and Stephen with S. wendlandii
+Segundo and Stephen with S. wendlandii.

 Mario told her that we were shamans!